-Vintage home movie footage from around 1973.
-Shows the street scenes, people and cars of the city.
-Shops have changed hands in Park Street and the roads are busier now.
+Vintage home movie footage of Bristol around 1973 or 1974 showing the street scenes, people and cars of the city.
+Shops have changed hands in Park street and the roads are busier now.

 Footage of Bristol City Centre, discovered on a car boot sale cine reel!

 “JUBILEE 1977 BRISTOL (d – ANTHROPROPHH)” by ROCKPROF.

 Bristol Docks, 1978

 A trip to Bristol Temple Meads station, Cardiff and Severn Tunnel Junction.